 Chase United Explorer Card

-At the time of this writing, this card has a lower than usual signup bonus: only 40K miles.
+At the time of this writing, this card has a lower than usual intro bonus: only 40K miles.
 Hopefully, a better offer will be in place by the time you are ready to apply for this card.
 I consider this a “must have” Chase card because it can be downgraded after a year to a no-fee United card which preserves this card’s best features: Improved economy saver award availability, and last seat standard economy award availability.
 The former feature, especially, makes it much easier to book international awards with United miles since it opens up space between airports domestically.
-The latter feature is great for those ocassions when you are stuck with no good way to get from one place to the other.
+The latter feature is great for those occasions when you are stuck with no good way to get from one place to the other.
 Read about how I put this feature to great use here.

 Before you apply for the United card, I highly recommend logging into your United account and going through the steps of buying airfare (you can stop before actually filling out your credit card info if you don’t really have a purchase you want to make).
 Somewhere in that process, you may get an offer for this card that is better than the public offer.